mquillot/EmotioNN/README.md

 # TODO list

 - [ ] Add isort as automatic import sorting
-- [ ] Pad the batch with the maximum len size of training set
+- [ ] Ignore padding tokens in the attention mechanism
 - [ ] Use a mask to ignore padding tokens
+- [x] Pad the batch with the maximum len size of training set
 - [x] Implement Early Stopping
 - [x] Track training measures with a solution like Tensorboard
 - [x] Add black as python formatter